osrf-migration/cloudsim-wiki/Developing_widgets.md

     [bower packages](https://bower.herokuapp.com/packages).
     (Do a search on the page).

-1. Bower install it in cloudsim-widgets
+1. Bower install it in your project (cloudsim-widgets)

         bower install --save gz-accounts

-1. Import it in `cloudsim-widgets/app/elements/elements.html`
+        Import it in `cloudsim-widgets/app/elements/elements.html`